 - Site cannot be one of our current partner organizations.

 - Site must be a nonprofit organization off campus and have at least four full-time staff members.

 - Students will still be a part of the Public Engagement Internship cohort and must attend mandatory orientation meeting and summer professional development meetings with the cohort of Public Engagement interns.

-- After being selected, students will be required to submit the following documents by April 25, 2020:
+- After being selected, students will be required to submit the following documents:

 - A letter confirming the opportunity from the supervisor.

 - A site agreement using Rackham’s template.